Kelly Tissot is the seventh winner of this year's Paul Ege Art Prize.

-For the second act of the anniversary exhibition Between white walls… the museum is transformed once again and presents works of this year's winner of the Paul Ege Art Prize alongside the collection: Kelly Tissot was born in France in 1995, completed her Bachelor’s degree 2018 at the Ecole Cantonale d’Art in Lausanne and in 2020 her Master’s degree at the Hochschule für Gestaltung und Kunst in Basel, where she currently lives and works.
+Kelly Tissot was born in France in 1995, completed her Bachelor’s degree 2018 at the Ecole Cantonale d’Art in Lausanne and in 2020 her Master’s degree at the Hochschule für Gestaltung und Kunst in Basel, where she currently lives and works.

-The award is judged in a two-stage process consisting of a nomination committee and a jury.
+The award of the prize is judged in a two-stage process consisting of a nomination committee and a jury.
 This year, the members of the nomination committee were Iris Hasler, associate curator, Fondation Beyeler (CH), Samuel Leuenberger, director, SALTS (CH), and Elfi Turpin, director, CRAC Alsace (FR).
 The jury consisted of Aoife Rosenmeyer, art critic (CH), Marijke van Warmerdam, artist and professor, State Academy of Fine Arts Karlsruhe (DE), and Sandrine Wymann, director, La Kunsthalle Mulhouse (FR).

 Jury statement